riggspc/exercises/README.md

 exercises
 =========

 A collection of programming expercises and solutions I've worked on for practice.
-As of right now they're in Python, since that is my language of choice for interviews.
 The concepts for many of these problems are from McDowell's *Cracking the Coding Interview*

+The solutions for these questions are in a number of languages.
+Feel free to create a pull request if you'd like to solve a problem in a language of your choice, even if it's already been solved.